Church of the United Brethren in Christ: Church of the United Brethren in Christ (Old Constitution)

 By 1889, the United Brethren had grown to over 200,000 members with six bishops.
 In that same year they experienced a division.
 Denominational leaders desired to make three changes: to give local conferences proportional representation at the General Conference; to allow laymen to serve as delegates to General Conference; and to allow United Brethren members to hold membership in secret societies.
-However, the process for amending the Constitution at the time made it all but impossible to amend it; amendments required a majority of all church members.
-However, the denominational leadership believed these changes were necessary for the good of the church, and enacted them at the 1889 General Conference, which was held in York, Pennsylvania.
+However, the consensus process for amending the Constitution at the time made it difficult to amend; amendments required a 2/3 majority of all church members.
+However, the denomination believed these changes were necessary for the good of the church, and chose to enact them without this near consensus at the 1889 General Conference, held in York, Pennsylvania.
 They also adopted a new Confession of Faith.

-A minority faction felt the changes violated the Constitution because they were not made by a majority of all church members.
+A minority, mostly conservative faction felt the changes violated the Constitution because they were not made by a 2/3 majority of all church members.
 Milton Wright (the father of aviation pioneers Wilbur Wright and Orville Wright) was the only one of the church's six bishops to side with the minority.
 He and 13 other conference delegates left the meeting and resumed the session at the York Opera House.
-Arguing that the majority faction had effectively withdrawn from the denomination, they declared themselves to be the true United Brethren Church.
+Arguing that based upon church constitution requirements the majority faction had effectively withdrawn from the denomination, they declared themselves to be the true United Brethren Church.

-Courts saw it differently.
-Most of the congregations that sided with Wright lost their property.
-Wright led this group—comprising anywhere from 10,000 to 15,000 constituents—in those early years as they reorganized.
+However, most of the congregations that sided with Wright lost their property.
+Wright led this group— comprising 10,000 to 15,000 constituents—in those early years as they reorganized.
 A new headquarters began taking shape in 1897 in Huntington, Indiana, with the establishment of a publishing house, national offices, and Huntington College.
 Wright served as bishop until 1905.

-Until 1946 two groups operated under the name Church of the United Brethren in Christ, distinguished by whether they were the Church of the United Brethren in Christ (Old Constitution) or the Church of the United Brethren in Christ (New Constitution).
+Until 1946 two groups operated under the name Church of the United Brethren in Christ, distinguished by whether they were the Church of the United Brethren in Christ (Old Constitution), known as the "Radicals" ,or the Church of the United Brethren in Christ (New Constitution), known as the "Liberals".
 Both claimed 1800 as their founding date, with heritage dating to 1767, and the same history up to 1889.

 In 1946, the larger New Constitution United Brethren church merged with the Evangelical Association to form the Evangelical United Brethren Church.
 That body in turn merged with The Methodist Church (USA) in 1968 to form the United Methodist Church.
-The present United Brethren Church is descended from the minority who organized under the leadership of Bishop Milton Wright.
-They eventually adopted two of the changes that led to the division of 1889 – local conferences have proportional representation at General Conference, and half of the delegates are laypersons.
-The present church contends that unlike in 1889, these changes were adopted constitutionally.
+The present United Brethren Church is descended from the Old Constitution faction.
+This group eventually adopted two of the changes that led to the division of 1889 – local conferences have proportional representation at General Conference, and half of the delegates are laypersons.
+The present church contends that unlike in 1889, these changes were adopted constitutionally, by near consensus.